+Topic Sentence

-Topic Sentence and the second Topic and Controlling Idea Introduce the topic and what you will say about it.
-Supporting Sentences Example 1 Provide an example that supports your main idea about the topic.
+Topic and Controlling Idea Introduce the topic and what you will say about it.

+Supporting Sentences

+Example 1 Provide an example that supports your main idea about the topic.

 Example 2 Use specific examples.

+Concluding Sentence

-Concluding Sentence Restatement of Topic Sentence Restate your topic and explain why the characteristics are important.
+Restatement of Topic Sentence Restate your topic and explain why the characteristics are important.